ksalzke/move-to-action-group-omnifocus-plugin/README.md

 The action then completes the following:

 1. The user is prompted to select a project.
+(If 'Prompt for Project' is deselected in the Preferences, this prompt is not shown.)

-2. If no tags have been assigned, the user is prompted to select a tag, or tags, to be applied to the selected tasks.
-(If 'Prompt for Tags' is deselected in the Preferences, this prompt is not shown.)
+2. If no tags have been assigned and the user has selected 'Prompt for Tags' in the Preferences, the user is prompted to select a tag, or tags, to be applied to the selected tasks.

-3. The user is prompted to select an action group to move the task(s) to, if appropriate action groups (determined by the preferences) exist in the selected project.
+3. The user is prompted to select an action group to move the task(s) to, if appropriate action groups (determined by the preferences) exist (either in the selected project, or in the entire database if the 'Prompt for Project' preference is not active).
 Alternatively, a new action group can be created (with a prompt for the user to enter the name) or the task(s) can be moved to the root of the previously selected project.
 Optionally, the user can select the checkbox to select the position of the task(s) in the next step.

 4. Based on the previous selection, the user may be prompted to select where in the group the selected task(s) should be moved.
 By default, tasks are added to the end of the action group.
 There is also the option to navigate to the task after it is moved.
 The user may also opt to add the project to the note of the task that's selected, rather than as a subtask.
 This may be useful in conjunction with my [Note To Subtasks](https://github.com/ksalzke/notes-to-subtasks-omnifocus-plugin) plug-in.